votrinhan88/support-pickups/readme.txt

 + Criminal Enterprises DLC: Metal Detector, Service Carbine, Precision Rifle
 + Los Santos Drug Wars DLC: WM 29 Pistol, Candy Cane, Coil Railgun, Acid Package
 + San Andreas Mercenaries DLC: Tactical SMG
-+ The Chop ShopDLC: Battle Rifle, Hacking Device, Snowball Launcher
++ The Chop Shop DLC: Battle Rifle, Hacking Device, Snowball Launcher
++ Bottom Dollar Bounties DLC: The Shocker
++ Agents of Sabotage DLC: El Strickler

 (*): So I dug deeper and discovered the .ydr files of Compact EMP Launcher (w_lr_compactml.ydr & w_lr_compactml_hi.ydr) don't have "Bounds" like other weapons --> I guess it's the reason why its pickup model couldn't be drawn as an individual object.
 Unless the next dlc_patch is released or someone is generous enough to redo its .ydr, then it is what it is.
 I don't know how to, but am happy with the current state anyway.